Solar 101

 Grid-Tied Solar System

-• Connected to the utility Grid - draws power at night
+• Connected to the utility grid - draws power at night

 • No batteries required – excess energy is automatically sold to the grid